bucketasmr/lite/README.md

-# 🪣 BUCKET ASMR - Lite Edition
+# 🪣 BUCKET ASMR - Lite

 Welcome to the Lite version of the BUCKET ASMR web-app.